NativeScript/theme/README.md

 Additionally, if you need to create you own skin, you can start from the core theme - it includes the sizing and initial styling of the components without colorizing them too much.

-## Changing Core Theme
+## Setting Dark or Light mode

-Changing the core theme from light to dark is now easier - instead of loading a new file, just get the root view and set the `.ns-dark` class to it - this will change all colorization to dark tones.
+Setting the theme mode from light to dark is now easier - instead of loading a new file, just find the root view and set `.ns-dark` class to it - this will change all colorization to dark tones.
 For instance, if your page root is RadSideDrawer, just add a class to it, like this:

 ```html